radeon78/Battleships/README.md

 The game allow to define count of ships in your fleet  and kind of each ship.

+## Pre-requisites

+Application requires .NET 5 installed.
+You can download it from https://dotnet.microsoft.com/en-us/download/dotnet/5.0

 ## Get Started

 ### Clone repo locally